AMD Ryzen 5000 Mobile 'Cezanne' SoC Deep Dive: Zen 3 Powers Into Notebooks

 The 15W U-Series models slot in for thin and light devices and will often lean on the integrated graphics units.
 AMD recently chose to unify its Ryzen Mobile branding under the same Ryzen 5000 umbrella as its desktop chips to clear up the confusion with the Ryzen 4000 series processors that came with an older architecture than desktop Ryzen 3000 models.

-The Zen 2 variants come with the same design as their predecessors, but again, the targeted enhancements to the SoC and increased clock rates result in higher performance.
+The Zen 2 variants come with the same design as their predecessors, but again, the targeted enhancements to the SoC (all of the same modifications listed below apply) and increased clock rates result in higher performance.

 The Ryzen 7, 5, and 3 families also include one Zen 3 model apiece with either eight cores and 16 threads, or four cores and eight threads.
 Unlike the previous-gen Ryzen 4000 chips, all of the 15W models come threading enabled.